OpenEvalProject/evals/manuscripts/elife-54932/v1/manuscript.md

 If the underlying defect in myd mutants is the inability to secret Gbb from muscle tissue in a retrograde fashion, we would predict that expressing a constitutively active form of the BMP receptor Tkv (Hoodless et al., 1996) in presynaptic motor neurons could restore synaptic integrity.
 To test this, we expressed constitutively active Tkv (UAS-TkvCA) in motor neurons using the OK371-Gal4 driver (Mahr and Aberle, 2006) in a myd3PM71 mutant background, and found that flight behavior was restored even at Day 28 (Figure 9V).
 The ability of presynaptic BMP signaling to rescue the flight defect in myd3PM71 mutants supports the functional role of myd in trans-synaptic BMP signaling to maintain synaptic integrity in adult NMJs.

-## Loss of retrograde BMP signaling in mayday mutants results in cell death
+### Loss of retrograde BMP signaling in mayday mutants results in cell death

 Our model that myd positively regulates retrograde BMP signaling infers that Myd has a neuroprotective role in maintaining synaptic integrity.
 Since previous studies with Cab45 have demonstrated a role in preventing apoptosis (Chen et al., 2014; Grønborg et al., 2006; Shen et al., 2018), we wanted to determine if cell death is a consequence of mutations in mayday.
 To further evaluate the consequences of impaired BMP signaling in myd3PM71 mutants, we assessed the viability of both muscle cells and motor neurons using TUNEL staining to detect cell death.
 While we found a very small number of TUNEL-positive cells within motor neuron nuclei at Day 25, there was widespread TUNEL-positive nuclei in myd3PM71 samples (Figure 10A–G).
 We also detected muscle cell death as assessed by the presence of TUNEL-positive cells in DLMs of myd3PM71 mutants in comparison to WT flies (Figure 10H–N).
 These results suggest that the defects in synaptic integrity found in myd3PM71 mutants leads to the loss of both presynaptic motor neurons as well as postsynaptic muscle tissue.

 ![Figure 10.](https://cdn.elifesciences.org/articles/54932/elife-54932-fig10-v1.jpg)

 **Figure 10.:** (A–F) Confocal images of Day 25 adult thoracic ganglia stained with DAPI (blue) and TUNEL (green) at ×40.
 White arrows highlight areas of cell death.
 (G) Quantification of the number of TUNEL-positive nuclei located within a single lobe of the thoracic ganglion with a sample size n = 12, in each condition.
-The box plot shows the distribution of data with the min and max, with the mean number of TUNEL + nuclei for WT n = 2 and myd n = 28.
-(3PM71H–N) Confocal images of Day 28 adult DLMs stained with DAPI (blue) and TUNEL (green) at ×63.
+The box plot shows the distribution of data with the min and max, with the mean number of TUNEL + nuclei for WT n = 2 and myd3PM71 n = 28.
+(H–N) Confocal images of Day 28 adult DLMs stained with DAPI (blue) and TUNEL (green) at ×63.
 White arrows highlight areas of cell death.
 (O) Quantification of the percentage of TUNEL-positive nuclei within each muscle cell.
-The box plot shows the distribution of data with the min and max, with the mean % of number of TUNEL+ nuclei for WT 3.8% and myd 92.0%, respectively.
-Scale bar in 3PM71F represents 20 µM for panels A-F, and the scale bar in N represents 10 µM for panels H-N. ****p<0.0001 using a Student’s T-Test.
-Figure 10—source data 1.Figure 10.
+The box plot shows the distribution of data with the min and max, with the mean % of number of TUNEL+ nuclei for WT 3.8% and myd3PM71 92.0%, respectively.
+Scale bar in F represents 20 µM for panels A-F, and the scale bar in N represents 10 µM for panels H-N. ****p<0.0001 using a Student’s T-Test.

 Thus, these results support the model that Mayday sustains trans-synaptic signaling in adult NMJs.
 According to our model, we propose that Myd regulates the trafficking of Gbb from the TGN.
 Myd promotes the secretion of Gbb from the muscle tissue to the presynaptic motor neurons.
 Once Gbb binds to Wit, Wit then phosphorylates Tkv.
 The receptor complex enters the presynaptic terminal and Tkv phosphorylates Mad.
 Mad then forms a complex with Medea and translocated to the nucleus to regulate transcription of BMP signaling.
 By contrast, in myd3PM71 mutants BMP retrograde signaling is dysregulated by the accumulation of Gbb in the muscle tissue.
 As a result, Gbb accumulates in the postsynaptic muscle tissue.
 Because Gbb is not adequately transferred to presynaptic motor neurons, presynaptic pMAD levels decrease.
 Over time, the excess Gbb in muscles and the decrease in pMAD levels in motor neurons lead the loss of synaptic integrity, leading to the death of both muscle tissue and motor neurons (Figure 11A–B).
 These results are consistent with previous studies linking an imbalance of BMP signaling to neuromuscular dysfunction.
 For example, elevated BMP signaling was found in individuals with muscular dystrophy (2017; Bernasconi et al., 1995; Yamazaki et al., 1994).
 Additionally, enhanced pMAD signaling within muscle tissue has also been used as a biomarker for Amyotrophic Lateral Sclerosis (ALS) (Si et al., 2014; Si et al., 2015).
 Thus, our model combined with these lines of evidence supports the idea that myd has a neuroprotective role in positively regulating BMP signaling in postsynaptic muscle tissue in adult NMJs.

 ![Figure 11.](https://cdn.elifesciences.org/articles/54932/elife-54932-fig11-v1.jpg)

-**Figure 11.:** myd mutants.3PM71(A) In WT flies, Myd is required for proper retrograde trafficking of Gbb.
+**Figure 11.:** (A) In WT flies, Myd is required for proper retrograde trafficking of Gbb.
 Successful trafficking of Gbb to presynaptic motor neurons and subsequent BMP signaling promotes synaptic maintenance.
-(B) In myd flies, defects in Gbb trafficking result in decreased BMP signaling in motor neurons along with accumulated Gbb in muscles, leading to cell death in motor neurons and muscles, respectively.3PM71
+(B) In myd3PM71 flies, defects in Gbb trafficking result in decreased BMP signaling in motor neurons along with accumulated Gbb in muscles, leading to cell death in motor neurons and muscles, respectively.

 ## Discussion